 As part of the renovation of the property, acclaimed architect, Kengo Kuma and his team will partner with Portland-based Bullseye Glass Company to transform what is currently an aging chapel into an auditorium and performance center.

 The purchase of the property along with the renovation and programming for the Japan Institute is made possible by generous Garden donors and fundraising is still ongoing.
 For inquiries on supporting the Japan Institute, please reach out to our Director of Development, Edwina Kane at [email protected] or (503) 595-5225.
+The proposal can be viewed below.

 Frequently Asked Questions